Exact Convergence Rates of the Neural Tangent Kernel in the Large Depth Limit: Experiments

 \subsection{Can NTK regime explain DNN performance?}

-We train FFNN, Vanilla CNN (stacked convolutional layers without pooling, followed by a dense layer), Vanilla ResNet (ResNet with FFNN blocks), and Scaled ResNet with different depths using two training methods :\\ \textbf{SGD training. } we use SGD with a batchsize of 128 and a learning rate $10^{-1}$ for $L\in \{3,30\}$ and $10^{-2}$ for $L=300$ (this learning rate was found by a grid search of exponential step size 10; note that the optimal learning rate with NTK parameterization is usually bigger than the optimal learning rate with standard parameterization).
-We use $100$ training epochs for $L \in \{3,30\}$, and $150$ epochs for $L=300$.\\ \textbf{NTK training. } We use the python library Neural-Tangents introduced by \cite{neuraltangents2020} with $10K$ samples from MNIST.
-This corresponds to the inversion of a $10K \times 10K$ matrix and outputs the NTK regime solution as discussed in section \ref{section:ntk}.
+We train FFNN, Vanilla CNN (stacked convolutional layers without pooling, followed by a dense layer), Vanilla ResNet (ResNet with FFNN blocks) with different depths using two training methods:

+\paragraph{SGD training.} We use SGD with a batchsize of 128 and a learning rate $10^{-1}$ for $L\in \{3,30\}$ and $10^{-2}$ for $L=300$ (this learning rate was found by a grid search of exponential step size 10; note that the optimal learning rate with NTK parameterization is usually bigger than the optimal learning rate with standard parameterization).
+We use $100$ training epochs for $L \in \{3,30\}$, and $150$ epochs for $L=300$, with 1 Tesla v100 GPU for all our experiments, which ran for (approximately) 2 weeks.\\ \paragraph{NTK training.} We use the Python library Neural-Tangents introduced by \citet{neuraltangents2020} with $10K$ samples from MNIST/CIFAR10\footnote{CIFAR10: \url{https://www.cs.toronto.edu/~kriz/cifar.html}\\MNIST: \url{http://yann.lecun.com/exdb/mnist/}}.
+This corresponds to the inversion of a $10K \times 10K$ matrix to obtain the NTK regime solution discussed in Section \ref{section:ntk}.